 - Firstly, businesses create a list of heads under which they may incur losses due to fraudulent activities.

-- Next, the premium amount to be paid is determined based on the nature of work and the number of employees,
+- Determine the premium amount to be paid based on the nature of work and the number of employees.

 - In the case of fraudulent activity, inform the insurance company as soon as possible of the claim.

 - Next, the insurance company will investigate the matter to estimate the quantum of loss.